CONP-PCNO/conp-dataset/tests/README.md

                                                ╚═════╝
 ```

-The workflow is composed of two job: build and test.
+The workflow is composed of two jobs: build and test.

 **Build job:**

-- No parallelism
+- No parallelism.
 - Install the dependencies and save them to the workspace for subsequent jobs.

 Before test job:<br/>